Edward Hibberd Johnson

 Edward Hibberd Johnson (January 4, 1846 – September 9, 1917) was an inventor and business associate of American inventor Thomas Alva Edison.
 He was involved in many of Edison's projects, and was a partner in an early organization which evolved into General Electric.
-When Johnson was Vice President of the Edison Electric Light Company, a predecessor of Con Edison, he created the first known electrically illuminated Christmas tree at his home in New York City in 1882.
+When Johnson was Vice President of the Edison Electric Light Company, a predecessor of General Electric, he created the first known electrically illuminated Christmas tree at his home in New York City in 1882.
 Edward H. Johnson became the Father of Electric Christmas Tree Lights.

 Biographical information

 Early life

 Edward Hibberd Johnson was born in Chester County, Pennsylvania on January 4, 1846.
 He was educated in public schools in Philadelphia, and worked as a telegraph operator.

 Protégé of William Jackson Palmer

 In 1867, William Jackson Palmer and Edward Hibberd Johnson headed west from their hometown of Philadelphia, Pennsylvania.
 General Palmer was the construction manager for the Kansas Pacific Railroad, mapping routes through New Mexico and Arizona to the Pacific coast.

 The Kansas Pacific Railroad was an enterprise of the Philadelphia interests which controlled the Pennsylvania Railroad (whose president John Edgar Thomson had employed Palmer as his personal secretary before the War).
 Under General Palmer's direction the Kansas Pacific was extended from Kansas City, Missouri, reaching Denver, Colorado in August 1870.